 There has been some study led by the National Commission on Sleep Disorders and some of the findings follow: There is an endangerment of the health and safety of many Americans.
 There are learning and memory problems, motor skills can become impaired, resistance to disease drops, and accidents increase, to name a few.
 Sometimes these folks lack the energy to even enjoy the simplest things in life.

-For those shift workers who choose their respective hours, or those who have no choice, or for those who have been inordinately punished, let's give them a break.
-I believe that these individuals need some recognition.
-And let's not forget those people who worked all night to bring you the morning newspaper.
+For those shift workers who chose their respective hours, or those who have no choice at all, or for those who have been forced inordinately, let's give them a break and recognize them on the calendar.

 Oh yeah!
 We must not forget to mention those people who have worked all night to bring you this edition of the newspaper.